ibm-apiconnect/example-toolkit-scripts/pub-sub/APIC-Pub-Sub-Version.md

 > **Note**: You can disable **Production Mode** for catalogs even in production installations, if you do not want to enforce versions for API Products.

 #### Do you want to control consumer access to corporate resources?
-[Managing the application lifecycle](https://www.ibm.com/support/knowledgecenter/SSMNED_5.0.0/com.ibm.apic.apionprem.doc/capic_app_lifecycle_manage.html) is available in APIC v5.
+[Managing the application lifecycle](https://www.ibm.com/docs/en/api-connect/5.0.x?topic=apis-managing-application-lifecycle) is available in APIC v5.
 If you have used this feature in APIC v5, you can continue to use it with API Connect *v5 compatible* (v5c) gateway services.

-> **Note**: Application Lifecycle is not currently available in API Connect's new gateway service type *API Gateway*.

 ![API Prod AppLifecyle Flow](./images/A-14-Prod-AppLifecyle.jpg)

 **Orange** API calls from consumer application with approved subscriptions reach the corporate resource. **Blue** API calls from subscriptions without approvals receive response from a dummy endpoint.
 You will have to encode logic in the gateway script to test the context variable *client.app.lifecycle-state* and direct the request to the appropriate endpoint.

-While Application Lifecycle is not currently available with products deployed to the *API Gateway*, you can restrict subscriptions by [Specifying the visibility of your Product](https://www.ibm.com/support/knowledgecenter/SSMNED_v10/com.ibm.apic.toolkit.doc/task_apim_cli_product_yaml_visibility.html).
+> **Note**: Though Application Lifecycle is not fully documented for the new *API Gateway* service, the context variable `client.app.lifecycle-state` carries `PRODUCTION` or `DEVELOPMENT` when *Application Lifecyle* is enabled for the Catalog.

 ## Versions for API Products & API definitions
 ### Governance Model